 Like a spa, a hot tub has built-in jets to provide warmth, relaxation and a massage effect on people's muscles and joints.
-They both are used for therapeutic reasons and socialization.
-In the early days—the late 1960s and early 1970s—hot tubs were made from wood, including cedar, redwood, cypress, teak or a composite.
+Both are used for therapeutic reasons and socialization.
+In the early days—the late 1960s and early 1970s—hot tubs were made from wood, including cedar, redwood, cypress, teak, or a composite.
 In the mid-1970s, the technologically advanced portable acrylic spas were introduced, replacing the wooden tubs in popularity.

-The word spa is often associated with a health resort destination or a commercial establishment where patrons can also receive aesthetic services, massages, facials, and other pampering treatments.
+The word spa is often associated with a health resort where people stay overnight or longer.
+Spas or day spas are also commercial establishments where patrons receive aesthetic services, like deep-tissue massages, facials, manicures, pedicures, body wraps, salt glows, and other pampering treatments.

-The term hot tub is more specific in describing that hot, bubbly tub, and has experienced a resurgence in usage to distinguish it from a day spa.
+The term hot tub is more specific in describing that tub with many strategically placed massaging jets and has experienced a resurgence in usage to distinguish it from a day spa.

-Small hot tubs that accommodate 2 to 3 adults and are designed for a more intimate experience measure about 3 to 4 feet high by 5 feet across and hold approximately 500 gallons of water.
-Larger hot tubs are around 4 to 5 feet high and 6 feet or more in diameter and are built to accommodate up to 11 adults.
+Small hot tubs that accommodate two adults and are designed for a more intimate experience measure about 3 to 4 feet high by 5 feet across and hold approximately 500 gallons of water.
+Larger hot tubs measure around 4 to 5 feet high and 6 feet or more in diameter and are built to accommodate up to 8 adults or more.
 They hold about 850 gallons of water.

 Hot Tubs in Pop Culture